lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 ```

 In this case you are passing in the block (a function to apply to each element) to `.each`
+- You can check if a block was passed to a function (ex: `.each`) with the `block_given?` predicate within that function
+- Blocks have ==closures==: All variables that were in scope when the block was made are passed in with the block
+- **Make no assumption about how vars are used**
+- Blocks can be explicitly captured with `&param_name`.
+This must be the the last param passed, in the function that they're being passed to (`.each`)
+	- This is useful in case you want to write a method that takes a block and if it needs to pass it to another method, among other situations
+	- `each (x, &my_block)`

+####  Yield
-- `.yield` invokes the block passed to the method, passing back whatever parameter follows it
+`.yield` **invokes the block passed to the method,** passing back whatever parameter follows it into the var(s) surrounded by pipes in the block call

 Ex:
 ```Ruby
 def make_salad
 	if !block_given?
 		puts "No salad today!"